 6 simple sustainable travel tips for eco-conscious travellers to help the environment

 There is no getting away from the fact that our need for travel and the experience other cultures has a detrimental impact on the environment.
+While the coronavirus pandemic has had a severely traumatic impact on society as we know it, the health crisis has also outlined our unsustainable travel demands.
 As with most people, we believe it is imperative that we all can think about and help to minimise the problem.

-While the environmental world is in a state of self repair as the coronavirus pandemic grounds thousands of flights and enforces strict social distancing measures, it comes as a good time to reflect on how the travel industry can maintain a more sustainable method of operation when the current crisis subsides.
+While the environmental world enjoyed a period of self-repair as the pandemic grounded thousands of flights and enforced strict social distancing measures, it comes as an excellent time to reflect on how the travel industry can maintain a more sustainable method of operation when the current crisis subsides.

 According to the World Travel and Tourism Council, the travel industry remains one of the most powerful economic sectors on the planet.
 With travel and tourism providing around 10% of the world’s jobs and 313 million worldwide, the demand and desire to monetise every opportunity continues to have a supremely detrimental effect on the environment.